kumpelblase2/proxtop/README.md

 3. You have no adblocker installed and would normally see ads.
 This is the only case ad revenue would be missed.

 I hate ads myself, so I don't see this app getting ads to increase revenue for the creators being a thing.
 Just donate; makes everyone happier.

+## License
+This application is licensed under the MIT license.
+See the `LICENSE` file in this repository for more information.